 Apart from the stress of sorting out flights during COVID, it was relatively easy.
 I met a housemate on ECay trade who now I am excellent friends with, settled in really quickly, and met many people in the first couple of months.
 I felt a bit frazzled in the first couple of months but, in general, settled in well.

 Do you have any advice for someone about relocating?

 If you are speaking to friends and family for advice, really listen to the people who have lived abroad before as they are the ones that can advise you best.

-There’s significant growth in the Financial Services industry here in Cayman, so there isn’t a better time to ask questions if it’s something you might be interested in, or just head to our information page to find out more.
-To speak with our Financial Services Recruiter, Tiara, please send her an email at firstname.lastname@example.org and always feel free to check our current jobs on our website www.cml.ky/jobs
+There’s significant growth in the Financial Services industry here in Cayman, so there isn’t a better time to ask questions if it’s something you might be interested in.
+To speak with our Financial Services Recruiter, Tiara, please send her an email at email@example.com and always feel free to check our current jobs on our website www.cml.ky/jobs